Murrup Biik is a public art collaborative created by Aunty Kim Wandin and Christine Joy.

 WHO WE ARE

+Aunty Kim Wandin (Wandoon) Aunty Kim Wandin is a Wurundjeri Elder of the Woi-Wurrung language group.
 She has lived and worked 'on Country' in Healesville her entire life.
 Her traditional basket making has been handed down to her by direct lineage: from her Grandmother, her Great Grandmother and the Ancestors.
 Aunty Kim's work represents a significant cultural position within the South East of Victoria as part of an important group of arts practitioners.
 Her work adheres to and references traditional cultural practices.

 As a leading Aboriginal artist, Aunty Kim is exploring contemporary genres that both enhance and complement her design work, basketry and fibre pieces.
 Her work speaks of space, texture and light, while giving reference to notions of movement.
 As an Elder, she advocates for strengthening culture and self-determination with Aboriginal people.
 She generously shares her knowledge with non-Indigenous people with thoughtfully prepared 'Welcome to Country' and 'Smoking' ceremonies, as well as her consistent level of integrity working collaboratively with Local Government, organisations and individuals through workshops and as a private consultant.

 Aunty Kim Wandin is a passionate, caring, professional Aboriginal woman and artist who is committed to her family, Ancestors, Elders and her Culture.
+See more of Aunty Kim's weaving practice below.

 Christine Joy

-Chris Joy brings design, coordination, curation and community engagement skills to the project team.
+Chris Joy brings concept development, design, coordination, curation and community engagement skills to the project team.
 As a specialist in community programs and projects Chris' prevailing passion is Aboriginal culture and its role in transforming social and environmental ecologies.

 Projects

-YERRIN BIIK DHUMBA CLIENT: Yarra Ranges Council STATUS: complete SITE: Yarra Ranges Regional Museum
+YERRIN BIIK DHUMBA, Yarra Ranges Regional Museum CLIENT: Yarra Ranges Council STATUS: Complete

 Cultural and ecological significance of the Rakali The rakali which means 'water mouse with golden belly', is a large semi-aquatic rodent living between freshwater and saltwater, linking the two aquatic environments and symbolising their interconnectivity.